Cooling Fan Not Turning On: Signs and Diagnosis

 Cooling fan should kick on when the engine gets hot.
 If it doesn't, here's how to diagnose it.

-Signs the Cooling Fan Isn't Working
+Signs the Cooling Fan Is Not Working

 | Sign | Details |